-There are several theoretical frameworks that extend the classical thermodynamic state space with additional fields.
-The theories where the second law plays a crucial role are Rational Extended Thermodynamics (RET)~\cite{MulRug98b,DreStr93a}, Extended Irreversible Thermodynamics (EIT)~\cite{Gya77a,JouAta92b,LebEta08b,LebEta11a,CasJou03a}, Non-equilibrium Thermodynamics with Internal Variables (TIV)~\cite{Ver83a,Nyi91a1,Van06a,VanFul12a,KovVan15a} and Rational Thermodynamics (RT)~\cite{GreNag91a,FabMor03a,Mar17a}.
-The relation of these theories to the previously mentioned requirements (well-posedness, second law, and spacetime), and to benchmarks (experimental, kinetic theory compatibility) are very different, and also their applicability is not the same (see also~\cite{Van20a}).
-RET, EIT and TIV are constructive, RT is capable to check second law compatibility of the suggested constitutive equations.
-RET, EIT and TIV pay attention to the compatibility with kinetic theory of gases, RET is the most strictly compatible, TIV is the less compatible, while EIT is situated between them.
-Furthermore, the symmetric hyperbolic structure of the equations is important.
-In RET, the construction method exploits the thermodynamic potentials to get symmetric hyperbolic evolution equations, EIT is open for the possibility, while in TIV the second law compatibility is the most important, and the entropy production inequality is the basis of construction.
-On contrary to the differences, these approaches can be compatible to each other with certain conditions.
+Several theoretical frameworks extend the classical thermodynamic state space with additional fields.
+The theories where the second law plays a crucial role are Rational Extended Thermodynamics (RET) \cite{MulRug98b,DreStr93a}, Extended Irreversible Thermodynamics (EIT) \cite{Gya77a,JouAta92b,LebEta08b,LebEta11a,CasJou03a}, Non-Equilibrium Thermodynamics with Internal Variables (TIV) \cite{Ver83a,Nyi91a1,VanFul12a,KovVan15a} and Rational Thermodynamics (RT) \cite{GreNag91a,FabMor03a,Mar17a,CapEta21a}.
+The relation of these theories to the previously mentioned requirements (well-posedness, second law, and space-time) and benchmarks (experimental, kinetic theory compatibility) are very different, and also, their applicability is not the same (see also \cite{Van20a}).
+RET, EIT, and TIV are constructive.
+RT is capable of checking the second law compatibility of the suggested constitutive equations.
+RET, EIT, and TIV pay attention to the compatibility with the kinetic theory of gases, where RET is the most strictly compatible, TIV is the least compatible, and EIT is situated between them.
+Furthermore, the symmetric hyperbolic structure of the equations is essential.
+In RET, the construction method exploits the thermodynamic potentials to get symmetric hyperbolic evolution equations.
+EIT is open for the possibility, while in TIV the second law compatibility is the most important, and the entropy production inequality is the basis of construction.
+On the contrary, these approaches can be compatible with each other under certain conditions.